Fabio Ferraresi: Career

-In the late 1990s he was signed by Aston Villa and appeared in several pre-season friendlies.
+Before the 1998–99 season, he was signed by Aston Villa and appeared in several pre-season friendlies.
 It was noted during this time that he was notable for his ungentlemanly play-acting and gesticulative behaviour.

-He failed to make an impression on the Villa management.
+He failed to make an impression on the Villa management and made a single competitive appearance for the club during a 3–0 away win against Strømsgodset Toppfotball during the UEFA Cup first round on 29 September 1998.

+He left Aston Villa in January 1999.

 In July 2009, he was signed by Valle del Giovenco.